Trung28899/ReactNative-Basic-And-Debug/README.md

   +, See ./components/GoalItem.js
   +, With TouchableOpacity, we are able to set activeOpacity which is the opacity when item is clicked

+7. 9th Commit:
+   Delete Item in List and Adding A Modal

+- Delete Item in List:
+  +, App.js: See removeGoalHandler()
+  +, ./components/GoalItem.js: See onPress and onDelete

+- Show Modal:
+  +, App.js: see how isAddMode state is managed
+  +, ./components/GoalInput.js: see the Modal component